RamiKrispin/deploy-flex-actions/README.md

 If the above packages (in the `packages.json` file) meet your requirements, then you are good to go and start to develop (with minimal effort in setting your global environment variables).
 If you have additional or different requirements, you can update the `packages.json` file according to your environment requirements and re-build the docker image using the `build_docker.sh` file.
 The only caveat for this is that for some packages, you may need to install additional **Debian** packages and may need to update the `Dockerfile` accordingly.

-# Code prototype
+## Code prototype

-I found it useful to create the dashboard plots based on the scope and prototype steps just before starting to build the dashboard.
+I found it useful, before starting to work on the dashboard itself, to create all the plots I plan to use on the dashboard on a [Rmarkdown](https://rmarkdown.rstudio.com/) document (and now with [Quarto](https://quarto.org/)).
 This enables you to prepare the data, test, and customize your ideas from the prototype step.
-I typically use a  [Rmarkdown](https://rmarkdown.rstudio.com/) (and now on [Quarto](https://quarto.org/)) document for that.
-The [Quarto doc](https://github.com/RamiKrispin/deploy-flex-actions/blob/main/dev/dataviz_prototype.qmd) I used for this tutorial is under the dev folder.
+The [Quarto doc](https://github.com/RamiKrispin/deploy-flex-actions/blob/main/dev/dataviz_prototype.qmd) I used for this tutorial is under the `dev` folder.

 From this step forward, all the dashboard development and testing will be inside the development container, either with RStudio Server or VScode.
-I will use RStudio Server for the data visualization code prototype.
+I will use RStudio Server for the dashboard development.
 To launch the container, use the `docker-compose` command:

 ```shell
 docker-compose up -d